US edition: Global Entertainment & Media Outlook 2019‑2023

-Subscription TV revenue of US$94.6bn in 2018 will contract at a -2.9% CAGR to US$81.8bn by 2023 due to a mature market and cord-cutting, largely resulting from SVOD competition.
-The US, however, still remains the world’s biggest pay-TV market by some distance, accounting for 46% of the total global revenue in 2018.
+Subscription TV revenue of US$94.6bn in 2018 will contract at a -2.9% CAGR to US$81.8bn by 2023, due to a mature market and cord-cutting, largely resulting from SVOD competition.
+The United States, however, still remains the world’s biggest pay-TV market by some distance, accounting for 46% of the total global revenue in 2018.

 Traditional pay-TV providers continue to transform their business models, implementing strategies to help minimize churn.
 This includes a focus on offering value-added products and packages to drive loyalty (and profits) from core customers, while also launching slimmer or “skinny” bundles that appeal to the cost-conscious.

 Total US cinema revenue reached $12bn in 2018, up 7.2% year-on-year.
 Yet despite this record increase, we can expect to see only modest revenue growth over the forecast period at a 0.8% CAGR, reaching US$12.5bn by 2023.
 Slow but stable growth in both admissions and gross box office is also expected.

 Notably, cinema advertising revenue is a rising star, predicted to reach US$1.1bn in 2023, up from US$952mn in 2018 at a 3.6% CAGR.

 The market overall is becoming increasingly polarized—the rise in attendance and box office has been driven by only a handful of films, with over one-third of 2018’s revenue coming from just 10 films, out of the more than 700 released during the year.
 Nonetheless, production levels remain high, as do the number of cinema screens in the United States (there were 40,535 by the end of 2018, up from 40,393 the year before).